johnnyreilly/blog.johnnyreilly.com/from-docusaurus-to-blogger/README.md

 `yarn get-refresh-token --clientId CLIENT_ID --clientSecret CLIENT_ID --code THISISTHECODE`

 The `refresh_token` will be printed to the console.
 Grab it and put it somewhere secure.

 ## Publishing to Blogger

+This post takes the MarkDown blogs found in the [blogs directory of `blog-website`](../blog-website/blogs) and publishes them to Blogger.
+It updates posts that have already been published and it publishes brand new posts where it seems that it hasn't already been published.

+It doesn't do this for the whole history of posts, purely for those created since `2021-03-07`.
+It would probably be fine if it did - but on the off chance it did bad things I don't want to have to repair 10 years of blog posts.

+Regrettably, specifying `url` when publishing does not seem to work as the [docs suggest](https://developers.google.com/blogger/docs/3.0/reference/posts#resource).
+Consequently the tool attempts to lookup blogs by date and roughly match by name.
+This could possibly be replaced by storing a map of the published blogposts in the project instead.

+To test publishing to Blogger, execute the following command:

+`yarn publish-blogs --clientId CLIENT_ID --clientSecret CLIENT_ID --refreshToken THISISTHEREFRESHTOKEN --test`

+To actually publish to Blogger, execute the following command:

-`yarn publish-blogs --clientId CLIENT_ID --clientSecret CLIENT_ID --refreshToken THISISTHECODE -test`
+`yarn publish-blogs --clientId CLIENT_ID --clientSecret CLIENT_ID --refreshToken THISISTHEREFRESHTOKEN`